Bhavish1517/Mock_MQTT_Broker/README.md

 - First run the server.py .
 - Next on another command line run the client.py .
 - You will get a basic gui to interact with and and perform different functions.

+ **NOTE : The usernames and passwords has been hardcoded as seen in the server.py code in the authenticate function**